 Students participating in Move on When Ready are not eligible for any other state student financial aid at an eligible institution for courses taken under the program.
 They can receive additional institutional aid or local scholarships from the local postsecondary institution they are attending.
-Move on When Ready course hours do not count against any maximum hourly caps for HOPE scholarships or grants.
+Move on When Ready course hours do not count against any maximum hourly caps for HOPE scholarships or grants unless it is hours beyond the 15 hour limit.

 Eligible participating institutions will accept the determined Move On When Ready amount as full payment for the student's tuition and mandatory fees.
 If funds remain then books and materials may also be paid.
-Any additional course hours or costs above the required 15 hours for full-time are the responsibility of the student/parents/guardians.
+Any additional course hours or costs above the required 12-15 hours for full-time are the responsibility of the student/parents/guardians.